A small remote-controlled car with mass 1.60 kg moves at a consta... | Pearson+ Channels

 A small remote-controlled car with mass 1.60 kg moves at a constant speed of υ = 12.0 m/s in a track formed by a vertical circle inside a hollow metal cylinder that has a radius of 5.00 m (Fig. E5.45).
-What is the magnitude of the normal force exerted on the car by the walls of the cylinder at (a) point A (bottom of the track) (image)
+What is the magnitude of the normal force exerted on the car by the walls of the cylinder at (b) point B (top of the track)? (image)

 Similar Solution